 jaywalker: a careless pedestrian whom motorists are expected to avoid running down

 massage one’s ego: to flatter someone, rub someone up the right way

 middle-aged: between youth and old age, variously reckoned to suit the reckoner

 xylophagan: one of the Xylophaga, a genus of boring bivalves.

 The wordplay in this last definition reared its head in the pub a long time ago.
-The UK Yellow Pages used to have lots of cross-references throughout the subject classifications.
+The UK Yellow Pages used to have lots of cross-references throughout the classifications.
 One of them had caught my eye while I was looking up the number of the University Bookshop in Cardiff.
 It was on the same page as BOOKSHOPS, and I logged it for future reference.
-One afternoon I was having a drink with Emma P., the red-haired photographer, her then-boyfriend Rhodri, and our mate Richard F. Both of the guys had studied Civil Engineering, and we were having a laugh about looking for work.
+One afternoon I was having a drink with Emma P., a red-haired photographer, her then-boyfriend Rhodri, and our mate Richard F. Both of the guys had studied Civil Engineering, and we were having a laugh about looking for work.
 I asked at the bar for the Yellow Pages and brought it over to our table.
 Then I flicked through it until I found the entry I wanted: